-I would devote both my ideas and dedication to participate and create Pearson enrichment activities.
-My past leadership experiences taught me how to improve participant engagement, effective teamwork and communication skills.
+I would devote both my ideas to create Pearson enrichment activities.
+My past leadership experiences including …. allowed me to develop interests in leadership camps which can benefit scholars by strengthening collaboration and adaptation to the outside community.

-Using this, I would form a team to coach leadership camps aiming to improve the participants’ communication and collaboration skills and make them more adaptable in unanticipated circumstances both on and off campus.

-Having volunteered as a tutor before, I plan to start a club where I'll teach guzheng.
-I would be delighted to introduce more people to the sounds of guzheng, one of China's traditional musical instruments.
+Having volunteered as a tutor before, I also plan to start a club where I'll teach guzheng, one of China's traditional musical instruments.
+Embracing different cultures is important to me because as an International student, diversity and inclusivity…. (write how important it is to you, growing up in Indonesia <multicultural environment>).